Blogs > Health > Why Does My Scalp Hurt? 9 Common Causes & Treatments

 bald man stressed out

-Telogen effluvium is stress, injury, or illness-related temporary hair loss that can also cause scalp pain.
-The same study mentioned for male pattern baldness and alopecia areata shows that 39% of patients with telogen effluvium also had painful, burning, or itchy scalps.
+The same study mentioned above found that 39% of patients with telogen effluvium also experienced painful, burning, or itchy scalps.

 bald man with scalp acne